Flood destroys Kogi prison, 228 inmates escape – The Sun Nigeria

-The Koton Karfe custodial centre in Kogi has collapsed due to heavy flooding, leading to the escape of 228 inmates, the News Agency of Nigeria(NAN) reports.
+The Koton Karfe custodial centre in Kogi has collapsed due to heavy flooding, leading to the escape of 228 inmates, the News Agency of Nigeria.

 According to him, some of the inmates returned on their own, some reported themselves at nearby police stations while a combined team of policemen, army, navy and civil defence corps arrested others.